adismort14/rustified-rank-fusions/README.md

 ## Contributing

 Contributions are welcome!
-If you find any bugs or have suggestions for improvements, please [open an issue](https://github.com/adismort14/rustified-rank-fusions/issues) on the GitHub repository.
+If you find any bugs or have suggestions for improvements (oh, you will find many), please (~don't~) [open an issue](https://github.com/adismort14/rustified-rank-fusions/issues) on the GitHub repository.

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [do whatever the duck you want with this](LICENSE).